paulkarpenko/us-code-ui/uscode/title-03-the-president/chapter-004-delegation-of-functions.md

 Sec.
 2. The functions of the President in making certifications to the Congress consistent with the resolution of advice and consent to ratification of the Chemical Weapons Convention adopted by the Senate on April 24, 1997 (Resolution) are assigned as follows:

-(a) The Secretary of State is authorized to make a certification consistent with section 2(7)(C)(i) of the Resolution with respect to the effectiveness and viability of the Australia Group.
+(a) The Secretary of State is authorized to make a certification consistent with section 2(7)(C)(i) of the Resolution [repealed by Pub.
+L. 117–263, div.
+I, title XCVII, § 9716(a), Dec.
+23, 2022, 136 Stat.
+3921] with respect to the effectiveness and viability of the Australia Group.

 (b) The Secretary of Commerce is authorized to make a certification consistent with section 2(9) of the Resolution with respect to the interests of certain firms in the United States.